kisspread/notes/docs/GAS/2DataAssetsAuto.md

 ---

 In the Aura Course, we have to manually input all the RPG Attribute Items into the DataAsset, which is pretty boring and repetitive.
 So, I believe we can generate default values based on the existing information, eliminating the need for manual input and achieving semi-automation.

+## TLDR
+- Utilize `FindFieldChecked<FProperty>(UAuraAttributeSet::StaticClass(), AttributeName)` to save FGameplayAttribute in DataAsset
+- Use `GetDerivedClasses` to obtain all subclasses of UGameplayAbility.

 ## Auto Collect All Attributes
 - Utilize `UGameplayTagsManager.RequestGameplayTagChildren` to locate all the Sub Tags.